 Is it harmful, under any circumstances, to eat marijuana instead of smoking it?

-Even though an overdose may feel like death, the good news is marijuana itself isn't lethal.
-The bad news is that there's no escaping the unwanted side effects, including dry mouth, blood-shot eyes, and increased heart rate and blood pressure until the body breaks down the drug.
-Moreover, these effects may actually be more severe and last longer when food is spiked with marijuana because marijuana has a stronger, more prolonged effect on the body when it's eaten.
-This makes activities that require concentration and coordination, such as schoolwork, driving, or operating heavy machinery, even more problematic or dangerous while under the influence.
-How's that for some food for thought?Alice!
+The good news is that, currently, there have been no reported deaths related to over-consumption of marijuana.
+The not-so-good news is that there's no escaping the unpleasant side effects (which could also include dry mouth, blood-shot eyes, decreased short-term memory, and increased heart rate and blood pressure) until the body breaks down the THC.
+This long-lasting effect could also be detrimental when engaging in activities that require concentration and coordination, such as schoolwork, driving, or operating heavy machinery, which is even more challenging or risky while under the influence.